Garfield County DUI Bail Information

 - How it Works: You pay the full bail amount directly to the Garfield County jail.

-- Eligibility: PR bonds are typically granted to first-time offenders with strong ties to the community (e.g., stable employment, local residency) and a low perceived risk of flight.
+- Eligibility: PR bonds are more commonly granted to first-time offenders with strong ties to the community and a low perceived risk of flight.

 Timeline: How Long Until Release?

-The time it takes to be released from jail after posting bail in Garfield County can vary.
+The time it takes to be released from custody after posting bail can vary.

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 am - 5 pm) may result in a faster release, as more staff are available to process the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours may expedite the release process, as court staff and bondsmen are readily available.

-- What Can Delay Release: Delays can occur due to high jail population, staff shortages, or complications with the paperwork.
+- Potential Delays: Delays can occur due to staffing shortages, system outages, or complications with verifying the bail payment.

 What Happens After Posting Bail

 Posting bail is just the first step.
-You must adhere to certain conditions to avoid being rearrested and having your bail revoked.
+You must also adhere to certain conditions of release.

 Special Considerations in Garfield County